OxidePilot-Project/oxide-pilot/OAUTH_SETUP.md

 #### "Browser doesn't open"
 - Check firewall settings
-- Try manually opening the URL shown in console
+- If running in CI or headless mode, set `GOOGLE_OAUTH_NO_BROWSER=1` and open the URL printed in logs manually.
-- Ensure port 8080 is available
+- Ensure port 8080 is available or set a custom `GOOGLE_REDIRECT_PORT`.
+- If you change the path using `GOOGLE_REDIRECT_PATH`, make sure the corresponding redirect URI is registered in Google Cloud.

 #### "Token refresh failed"
 - Clear saved authentication: `cargo run --bin test_auth` and choose clear option